 Metal backing plates are available in hot dip galvanised form, and thickness to AS 2129, and AS 4087 as required.
 The thickness of the metal backing plate must be assessed for the operating pressures in each particular pipeline using the requirements of AS 2129 and AS 4087.

 The fixing bolts must be tightened evenly around the flange.
 Bolts must not be over tightened, and a torque wrench should be used to prevent buckling of the metal backing plate.

 Where threaded fittings are used then:

 - Only PTFE tape should be used as a sealant.
 Hemp, paste, and petroleum compounds must not be used.

 - The joint should be made firm by hand, or by strap wrench to prevent over straining of the joint.
 Serrated jaw wrenches must not be used.

-- Where possible, the pipeline system should be designed so as to ensure that PE/metal thread joints are such that the male thread is PE, and the female thread form is metal.
+- Where possible, the pipeline system should be designed to ensure that PE/metal thread joints are such that the male thread is PE, and the female thread form is metal.